Tanti Auguri! April 21st is Rome’s birthday!

 On April 21st, all the city museums are free- so that is a good place to start.
 That means even the Colosseum waives the entrance fee!

 But the big show is this weekend, when a massive parade (complete with gladiators) will kick off at Circo Massimo, march past the Colosseum, and up Via dei Fori Imperiali, past the Vittoriano, before looping down towards where it all began at Circo Massimo.

-And P.S. since we are talking about celebrations – please remember that April 25th is also a city holiday (Liberation Day) and businesses might be closed.
+And P.S. since we are talking about celebrations – please remember that April 25th is also a national holiday (Liberation Day) and businesses might be closed.